-Depending on how comfortable you are with being yelled at by the government or your HOA, the casual Airbnber need not worry too much about city laws or HOA rules.
+Depending on how comfortable you are with being yelled at by the government or your HOA, the casual Airbnb-er need not worry too much about city laws or HOA rules.
 (I say this because in our experience, you usually receive a warning before getting fined, so risk is limited.)
 If you are an investor wanting to buy properties though, it is critical that you educate yourself on your city laws and HOA rules first.

 Outside of major metro areas, most cities lack specific laws for short-term rentals, but it’s reasonable to assume these laws are coming.
 Since you are reading this blog, you must have an idea of how popular short-term rentals are.
 Soon, the neighborhood associations and your local government will be just as familiar with the phenomenon.
 Because of this, it’s worth calling your city planner and asking if they have specific short-term rental laws.

 Asking the Right Questions

 If they say there aren’t any rules, don’t stop asking questions.
-You’ll want to know the future regulatory environment as well as anything that may not sound sound like a short-term rental rule, but actually is.
-In this scenario, ask:
+You’ll want to know the future regulatory environment, as well as anything that may not sound sound like a short-term rental rule but actually is.

-1. If the city council is discussing potential laws for short-term rentals, or if the planning department has started any kind of review.
+1. If the city council is discussing potential laws for short-term rentals or if the planning department has started any kind of review.

 2. What the present attitude is toward short-term rentals.
 Does it seem like it might shift one way or the other?
 Are there nearby cities in which existing laws are being reviewed?

 If you have an HOA, it can also prevent you from using short-term rental sites.
 A lot of HOAs have restrictions on rentals of less than 30 days.
 Many more are adopting laws that prohibit renting for 90 (or even 180) days or less.
 (This happened to us.)

 The good news is that if your city or your HOA doesn’t have these laws yet, you can help affect change.
 Go to council meetings.
 Get on your HOA board.
 Educate people on why short-term rentals are good for the city, good for business, and less problematic than they probably appear.
-(A short-term renter who’s a problem is gone in four days, whereas a long-term renter who’s a problem is a year-long headache).
+(A short-term renter who’s a problem is gone in four days, whereas a long-term renter who’s a problem is a year-long headache.)

-Let me know in the comments section below!
+Let me know in the comment section below!